Prescription Drug Rehab Center in Texas

 Some prescription drugs affect the brain, altering mood, perception, or pain levels.
 Opioids relieve pain, but they can be highly addictive.
 Stimulants help with focus but may be misused for energy or performance enhancement.
 Sedatives calm anxiety but can cause drowsiness and dependence.

-Doctors prescribe these medications based on individual needs.
+Doctors prescribe these medications based on individual needs and circumstances.
 Following dosage instructions is important for safety.
-If concerns arise, speaking with a healthcare provider helps.
+If concerns arise, speaking with a healthcare provider can be helpful.

 prescription drug treatment center in texas